Marija Trandafil: Life

 Trandafil was born in Novi Sad in 1813.
-Her father dealt in furs and he married twice.
+Her father dealt in furs and married twice.
 His first wife Tajčić was Trandafil's mother.
-Her father married again but he died at the age of 27 leaving the care of his daughter to his cousins.
-All of her siblings had died early so she was an heiress.
+Her father married again, but he died at the age of 27 leaving the care of his daughter to his cousins.
+All of her siblings had died early so she was the heiress.

-She was educated and she was good at German.
-She was soon married at age sixteen, by her guardian, Hadži Kira, to Joval Trandafil.
+She was educated and fluent in German.
+She was married at age sixteen, by her guardian, Hadži Kira, to Jovan Trandafil.
 The marriage was so arranged that they never asked her opinion on her new husband.
-She married Joval in Oseka (Osijek), on 31 January 1831 at the Church of St Peter and St Paul.
+She married Jovan in Oseka (Osijek), on 31 January 1831 at the Church of St Peter and St Paul.

-She and her new husband had several children, but none thrived to become an adult and an heir.
-Their business in trading cloth did thrive after the dowry brought to the wedding was used to start the enterprise.
-Joval paid to become a citizen of Novi Sad and the profits were invested there in the property.
+She and her new husband had several children, but none lived to become an adult and an heir.
+Their business in trading cloth did thrive, after the dowry brought to the wedding was used to start an enterprise.
+Jovan paid to become a citizen of Novi Sad and the profits were invested there in the property.

 1848 saw the start of the Hungarian Revolution that was led by Lajos Kossuth and the city of Novi Sad paid a high price.
 Only 800 of the 2,800 buildings were standing after the bombardment by the Hungarian army.
 She later recalled that in 1849 she had spent her only day of hunger as she waited outside the closed walls of Varadin.
 This day was to shape her later plans.
-She and her husband paid for the rebuilding of Church of St. Nicholas (Nikolajevska Church) in Novi Sad.
+She and her husband paid for the rebuilding of Church of St. Nicholas (Nikolajevska Church), the oldest church in Novi Sad, dating back from 1730.
 She and her husband also paid for the city's Armenian Church to be rebuilt.

-In 1851 and 1852 her husband took on large loans to recreate their business.
+In 1851 and 1852, her husband took on large loans to recreate their business.
 Trandafil and her husband created a will that left the money to charity and her on 24 June 1860.
-In 1862 her husband died.
-He was buried with their children at Nikolajevska Church, and she spent time with lawyers defending the inheritance he had left to her.
+In 1862, her husband died.
+He was buried alongside their children Sofija and Kosta at Nikolajevska Church, and she spent time with lawyers defending the inheritance he had left to her.
 There were four independent claims, but she resisted them all.
 Meanwhile, she continued the business and created more wealth.